EXPLAINER: What charges does Kyle Rittenhouse face?

 Associated Press

 MADISON, Wis.
 (AP) — Kyle Rittenhouse faces multiple charges for shooting three men, killing two, during a protest against police brutality in Kenosha, Wisconsin, in August 2020.
-A jury was selected in his trial on Monday, and opening statements are expected on Tuesday.
+A jury was selected on Monday, and opening statements in his trial were held Tuesday.
 The homicide charges include one count of reckless homicide, one count of intentional homicide and one of attempted intentional homicide.
-A legal expert said the difference in the charges is that prosecutors aren’t alleging that Rittenhouse intended to kill the first man he shot.
-But their charges in the other two shootings allege that Rittenhouse intended to shoot those men.
+A legal expert says the difference in the charges is that prosecutors aren’t alleging that Rittenhouse intended to kill the first man he shot.
+But the charges in the other two shootings allege that Rittenhouse intended to shoot those men.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.